Skip to content

 Encoding and transport

-ToolPathPrimary output
+ToolPrimary output

-Base64 Encode/dev/base64-encodeUTF-8 safe Base64 strings
+Base64 EncodeUTF-8 safe Base64 strings

-Base64 Decode/dev/base64-decodeReadable text from Base64 payloads
+Base64 DecodeReadable text from Base64 payloads

-URL Encoder/dev/url-encoderPercent-encoded query strings and path segments
+URL EncoderPercent-encoded query strings and path segments

-URL Decoder/dev/url-decoderDecoded URLs from encoded parameters
+URL DecoderDecoded URLs from encoded parameters

 For images in APIs, use Image to Base64 and Base64 to Image instead of treating binary as plain text.
 For HTTP query parameters, URL Encoder handles characters that break URLs.